netdata/netdata/docs/anonymous-statistics.md

 ## Agent Dashboard - PostHog JavaScript

-When you kick off an agent dashboard session Netdata will initialise a PostHog session and mask various event attributes.
+When you kick off an Agent dashboard session by visiting `http://NODE:19999`, Netdata will initialiszes a PostHog session and masks various event attributes.

 _Note_: You can see the relevant code in the [dashboard repository here](https://github.com/netdata/dashboard/blob/posthog-test/src/domains/global/sagas.ts#L77).